Ezeqielle/ScriptThemAll/README.md

 sudo ./setupPalServer.sh
 ```

-> [!NOTE]
-> When you enable the remote backup feature the script will run the first backup and send it to the remote server then **for now** you will need to manually run the script for the next backups
-> the script is here: `~/ScriptThemAll/server/backup/backupServer.sh`

 <details>
 <summary><b><h2>FAQ<h2></b></summary>

 - I don't have setup the remote backup feature, how can I do it?

-> You need to edit run the remote backup script that can be found here
+> You need to run the remote backup script that can be found here
-> `~/ScriptThemAll/server/backup/remoteBackupSetup.sh`
+> `~/ScriptThemAll/server/backup/activateRemoteBackupServer.sh`

 - I don't have a remote server, how can I use the backup feature?

-> You can use the local backup feature that is already implemented in the script that can be found here
+> Don't worry, you can use the local backup feature that is implemented during the installation

+- I don't have setup the auto-update feature, how can I do it?

+> You just need to run the activateAutoUpdate script that can be found here
-> `~/ScriptThemAll/server/backup/backupServer.sh`
+> `~/ScriptThemAll/server/automation/cronScript/activateAutoUpdate.sh`

 </details>